Selendroid Tutorial: Android Test Automation Framework

 Conclusion

-Selendroid is a very powerful automation test framework tool which can be used to test native, hybrid as well as a web app on any Android device as well as a simulator.
+Selendroid is a very powerful automation test framework tool which can be used to test native, hybrid as well as a web apps on any Android device, as well as a simulator.

 The only complexity with it is the environmental setup, which is also there in other frameworks.
-Once it is set up correctly then we can have our scripts run without any difficulties.
+Once it is set up correctly, we can run our scripts without difficulties.
+Selendroid is an open-source framework that allows us to create automation test cases for mobile applications.

 Was this helpful?